ewd340/kr/README.md

 #### Editing Keyfiles `-m`

-One can add, edit, or remove the protection passphrase of a given keyfile simply by using the `--edit` (or `-m`) option as follows:
+The user can add, edit, or remove the protection passphrase of a given keyfile simply by using the `--edit` (or `-m`) option as follows:

 ```
 $ kr -m ~/key.sec
 ```

 ### Encryption/Decryption

+Now, to the core feature of `kr`: encryption and decryption.
+These can be done with either keyfiles or passphrases.

 #### Keyfile-based Encryption/Decryption